-Here’s another (completely annoying) pregnancy symptom that could mean nothing at all or a huge risk to you and baby.
-Your skin could be itchy simply because it’s dry and stretched, or you could get a nasty rash called PUPPP, which is aggravating but not harmful at all.
-But if you have all-over itching, or your itchiness is more severe than normal, talk to the OB.
-She may have to do a special test to rule out cholestasis of pregnancy, a liver disorder that can cause serious issues, such as preterm labor and stillbirth.
+Here’s another (completely annoying) pregnancy symptom that could mean nothing at all, or it could indicate a risk to you and baby.
+Your skin could be itchy simply because it’s dry and stretched or because you have a rash called PUPPP, which is aggravating but not harmful at all.
+But if you have all-over itching, or your itchiness is severe, talk to your OB.
+They may have to do a special test to rule out cholestasis of pregnancy, a rare liver disorder that can cause serious issues, such as preterm labor and stillbirth.
 Before you panic, take a deep breath and know that according to Gordon, cholestasis impacts only about 0.3 to 5 percent of pregnancies.

 Back pain is pretty common in your third trimester (you’re sporting a big baby bump, after all).
-But if that pain just doesn’t quit?
-Call the doctor.
-She can check to make sure it’s just normal pregnancy pain and not a sign of kidney or bladder infection, cyst, miscarriage or preterm labor.
+But if that pain just doesn’t quit, call your doctor.
+They can check to make sure it’s just normal pregnancy pain and not a sign of kidney or bladder infection, cyst, miscarriage or preterm labor.
 “When back pain is associated with fever or chills or urinary frequency/pain with urination, report it immediately,” says Stamps.

-Hey, maybe you got up too fast and you’re experiencing some normal pregnancy dizziness.
-But blurry vision that’s persistent or comes along with other symptoms, such as swelling, abdominal pain, headache or rapid weight gain, could be a sign of preeclampsia or gestational diabetes, both of which require medical treatment.
+Maybe you got up too fast and you’re experiencing some normal pregnancy dizziness.
+But blurry vision that’s persistent or comes with other symptoms, such as swelling, abdominal pain, headache or rapid weight gain could be a sign of preeclampsia or gestational diabetes, both of which require medical treatment.
 Report it immediately, Stamps says.

-You’re more vulnerable to cold and flu germs while you’re pregnant, so a fever is actually pretty likely to happen sometime during this nine months.
-But if your fever lasts longer than 24 to 36 hours, see the doctor.
+You’re more vulnerable to cold and flu germs while you’re pregnant, so a fever is actually pretty likely to happen sometime while you’re pregnant.
+Still, let your doctor know if you have any fever of 100.4 or greater, Stamps says.
 There are a number of viruses and conditions that can cause fever, and it’s important to get yours diagnosed and treated.

 This isn’t your average pregnancy discharge.
-Feeling constantly wet down there or having a trickle (or gush!) of fluid, can mean that your water has broken.
+Feeling constantly wet down there or having a trickle (or gush!) of fluid can mean your water has broken.
 If that’s the case and you’re not in labor yet, you’re likely to be within 24 hours.
-Either way, it’s important that your doctor knows ASAP!
+Either way, it’s important that your doctor knows ASAP.